 A business will need to adopt a data breach strategy, a systematic response to rectifying a leak of company data.

-In today’s society, all businesses are at risks of a security breach, so instead of solely being reactive, preventative measures should be adopted, so when a company experiences a data leak, they are prepared for the eventuality and the aftermath.
+In today’s society, all businesses are at risks of a security breach.
+Instead of solely being reactive, preventative measures should be adopted, so when a company experiences a data leak, they are prepared for the eventuality and the aftermath.

 Notify and communicate